ekedonald/1-Linux-Practice-Project/README.md

 apt-get [options] (command)
 ```

-* These are the most common you can add to apt-get: updae synchronizes the package files from their sources, upgrade installs the lastes version of all installed packages, check updates the package cache and checks broken dependencies.
+* The apt-get: update synchronizes the package files from their sources, upgrade installs the lastes version of all installed packages, checks updates the package cache and checks broken dependencies.

 ```bash
 apt-get update